laur33/PDM/README.md

 2: use TestDB

-npm start while in project directory to run, alternatively just open in webstorm and run bin\www from there.
+npm start while in project directory to run, alternatively just open the project in webstorm and run bin\www from there.

 Web front should then be accessible on localhost:3000